Rmanamr/CMD-count-vowels-Python/README.md

 using Python version 3.11.4

 Run the program using :
-CMD_count_vowels.exe
+CMD_Count_Vowels.exe
-or typing :
+or using :
 "python CMD_count_vowels.py" in Windows CMD
-while CMD is in the CMD-count-vowels.py directory
+while CMD is in the CMD-count-vowels-Python directory

 You can see the program document using :
-"python -m pydoc CMD_count_vowels"
+"python -m pydoc CMD_Count_Vowels"
- while CMD is in the CMD-count-vowels.py directory
+ while CMD is in the CMD-count-vowels-Python directory

 Feel free to contact me at:
 @ armanazarnik@gmail.com